Overhill Cherokee: Early accounts

 For most of the 17th century, the British colonies on the Atlantic coast dealt with the Cherokee via representatives of other tribes acting as middlemen.
 As the fur trade expanded in importance with rising demand in European markets, traders and trappers went to the Overhill settlements for direct contact with the Cherokee and other western tribes.
 In 1673, Virginia merchants sent agents James Needham and Gabriel Arthur on a trip west of the Appalachians, hoping to open a direct trade route.
 While Needham was killed on the return trip, Arthur stayed behind.
-He later claimed to have accompanied the natives (possibly the Cherokee) on raids of Spanish settlements in Florida.
+He later claimed to have accompanied the Native people (possibly the Cherokee) on raids of Spanish settlements in Florida.

 In 1725, South Carolina sent Col. George Chicken on a diplomatic mission to the Overhill towns to address the issue of unlicensed traders, who were underselling merchants conducting business legally.
 Chicken arrived in Great Tellico in July.
 He described the village as "compact and thick settled;" the town and tribe had long competed in the region with the Creek tribe.
 Chicken followed the Warriors' Path north to the Little Tennessee River, where he met the "Head Warrior" of Tanasi and the chiefs of Citico and Tallassee.